 The role of a federal disability retirement lawyer extends far beyond basic legal representation.
 It encompasses a comprehensive range of services that are vital for successfully navigating the complexities of FDR.
 Here’s how a specialized attorney can provide detailed legal support:

-7. Negotiations with OPM: Lawyers negotiate with OPM at various stages to achieve favorable outcomes for your case.
+- Negotiations with OPM: Your OPM lawyer will negotiate with OPM at various stages to achieve favorable outcomes for your case.

 By offering such multifaceted legal support, a FERS disability lawyer significantly eases the burden on applicants, ensuring that every aspect of the process is meticulously handled.